pmaupin/pdfrw/README.rst

 Info, Size, and Root are retrieved from the trailer of the PDF file.

-In addition to the tree structure, pdfrw creates a special attribute named pages, that is a list of all the pages in the document.
-It is created because the PDF format allows arbitrarily complicated nested dictionaries to describe the page order.
-Each entry in the pages list is the PdfDict object for one of the pages in the file, in order.
+In addition to the tree structure, pdfrw creates a special attribute named *pages*, that is a list of all the pages in the document. pdfrw creates the *pages* attribute as a simplification for the user, because the PDF format allows arbitrarily complicated nested dictionaries to describe the page order.
+Each entry in the *pages* list is the PdfDict object for one of the pages in the file, in order.

 ::